Bioinformatics approach to influenza A/H1N1 vaccine immune profiling

 This project, done in collaboration with the Rajiv Gandhi Centre for Biotechnology in Thiruvananthapuram, Kerala, India, focuses on developing innovative immune profile signatures that explain and predict interindividual variations in immune responses to influenza A/H1N1 vaccines specifically and viral vaccines generally.
 Another important goal is to compare and contrast immunological and transcriptomic profiles following influenza vaccination in the Caucasian and Indian populations.
 The use of these two populations allows comparison of subjects with pre-existing immunity due to natural infections versus immunity due to vaccination.

 The effect of influenza A vaccination on miRNA expression and immune outcome

 The goal of this study is to identify key miRNAs involved in influenza vaccine responses, as well as the genes and pathways targeted by these specific miRNAs.
 This data may provide the biomarkers that can predict immune response and serve as correlates of protection.
-The lab's findings serve as a foundation for more detailed and mechanistic studies into the functional relevance of the identified miRNAs.
+The group's findings serve as a foundation for more detailed and mechanistic studies into the functional relevance of the identified miRNAs.

 Translating the discovery of immunogenic measles peptides into a candidate vaccine